Eggs are one of the most wholly nutritious foods in the world. Eating an egg could indirectly mean eating a potential whole chicken.

 Adding to that, eggs contain what is called “dietary cholesterol” which is different from “blood cholesterol’ in your body.
 Thus it is still under scrutiny if eating eggs increases blood cholesterol levels.

-According to Health Line, eggs actually increases the good cholesterol – High-Density Lipoprotein.
-HDL is linked to a reduced risk of many diseases.
+As earlier stated, eggs actually increase the good cholesterol – High-Density Lipoprotein.
+According to Health Line, HDL is linked to a reduced risk of many diseases.
 It further stated that a daily intake of 2 eggs for 6 weeks can increase the HDL levels by 10%.

 NOTE: Eating any kind of food in excess is not good.